50Fifty/xss-vulnerable-chat-webapp/readme.md

 A good way to prevent XSS attacks on cookies is to set the `HttpOnly` flag of the cookie.
 This makes the cookie unavailable to scripting languages like JavaScript.

-Give me a star if this has helped you in anyway!
+Give me a star if this has helped you in any way!